 Whether you’re throwing the kids in the minivan and heading out to see the Grand Canyon, or jumping on a jet and heading to Paris for some croissants and a tour of the Eiffel Tower, the truth is, it can cost a lot more when you travel with kids.

 Before we traveled with our kids, we just had to worry about airfare for the two of us, and hotel rooms that would fit a couple.
 Today, our airfare costs are now times four instead of two and while we’re gone, we also need more room for the kids to sleep.
 Plus, we need more reliable access to laundry since kids are messy.

 In hot countries, we also find that the kids are a lot more susceptible to extreme heat and humidity, so we often use air conditioning to keep them happy and comfortable.
 All of that adds up to spending more on family trips than when traveling as a couple.

 No, we definitely didn’t win the lottery, and we don’t have a huge trust fund.
 We can travel with our kids because we’ve discovered ways to save money on family vacations that lets our dollar go farther and last longer.

 So whether you’re staying someplace for a day or a week, here are some tips for saving money when traveling with kids.

 Yikes, that doesn’t seem to make sense, now does it?

 However, we’ve found that that the longer a trip lasts, the lower the per day cost.

-Expert tip: Get $35 off your first Airbnb rental with this link.
-Condo and house rentals can be less expensive the longer you stay.
-On sites like Airbnb and VRBO, we’re found time and time again that we’ve been able to rent a condo for two weeks for the same prices as for a full month.
+Expert tip: Condo and house rentals can be less expensive the longer you stay.
+We’re found time and time again that we’ve been able to rent a condo for two weeks for the same prices as for a full month.
 We’ve found this to be true for rentals we’ve booked in Spain, Costa Rica, Ecuador and Mexico, among other places.

 Bonus: Longer vacation.